 information under the agreement between Company Foo and Company Bar.

-Grace would not know the complete set of attributes, so would start
+Grace would not know the complete set of attributes, so she would start

-with a basic set to identify herself.
+with a basic set of attributes to identify herself.
 The PDEP may be able to discover

 more attributes about Grace, and if it is still missing some, it can